Valliammai-Subramanian/Valliammai-Subramanian.github.io/_portfolio/Android Basics - Katherine Kuan.md

 ## Course 4 Project: Networking

 We are to build a flight scheduling app.
 This app includes the departure and the arrival informtions of all the flights with gate number for passengers and belt number for passenger baggages.
 On building this app we have undergone the use of threads to do time consuming tasks so that we made the app's user interface more fast and responsive.
-The networking is mainly entertained with Http Request and Responses and Connection establishment.
+The networking is mainly entertained with HTTP requests and responses and connection establishment.